-Have herdsmen always been the White rhino's nemesis?White rhino are perhaps the bravest of the big animals.
+Have herdsmen always been the White rhino's nemesis?White rhino might be the bravest of the big animals.
 They can be calm in the presence of a lion (photo) and confrontational with an elephant (photo.)
 When a white rhino calf chases adult wildebeest (video) it reveals that the species presents a mortal danger to domestic animals.
-Even a Cape buffalo bull was killed by a white rhino when they were housed together within a fenced field.
-(The video is on Youtube but is not recommended here.)
+(Even a Cape buffalo bull was killed by a white rhino when they were housed together within a fenced field.
+The video is on Youtube but not recommended here.)

 Female white rhino also defend territory when food is not abundant and the youngsters stick together in small groups when hungry adults have driven them away (rhinoworlds.)

 As a formidable herbivore that defends a well-marked territory, Ceratotherium must have been a problem for the first herdsmen on the Serengeti.
 It would not have shared grassland peacefully with their livestock.

 A male Southern white rhino (C. simum) kicking in a midden.
 Bulls weigh between 2 and 4 tonne.
 (Courtesy V. J. Ruiter, 2016, posted on Facebook -SANParks)

 Mala Mala, 1987: "We'd stopped in a large open-area when somebody noticed a large animal in the distance, coming toward us.
 We could see it wasn't going to slow down or change direction.
 Puzzled, we packed our drinks, climbed back onto the Land-rover and backed away.
 The white rhino crashed straight through our spot to a midden on the far side of it.
 He kicked, sprayed urine, and then ran on into the bush-veld."

 Then came the guns.
 In the 19th and 20th centuries, a preference for eating beef might explain why tribesmen kept quiet while so many Europeans were killing so many rhinos for sport (e.g. In Maasai tradition, no game meat is eaten, only beef.)